 Something Very Sad Happened: A Toddler’s Guide to Understanding Death was written by Bonnie Zucker and illustrated by Kim Fleming.
 This story uses simple text and blue-toned illustrations to help very young children understand their feelings of grief after the loss of a loved one.
 The book includes helpful tips for parents and caregivers to help them help little ones to understand.

 The Goodbye Book was written and illustrated by Todd Parr.
-This colorful book follows a pet fish who has lost his friend.
+This colorful book, which I found on Fishlab, follows a pet fish who has lost his friend.
 The story explores the feelings that kids face while dealing with loss and grief, and the confusion that they face when a loved one is gone.

 Someone I Love Died was written by Christine Harder Tangvald and illustrated by Anne Kennedy.
 This faith-based story walks children through the grief process, offering comforting words for little ones and helpful resources for parents and caregivers.